rprieto/supersamples/README.md

 ./node_modules/.bin/mocha --reporter supersamples path/to/tests
 ```

-You can specify documentation options in a separate **supersamples.opts** file at the root:
+You can specify documentation options in a separate **supersamples.opts** file at the root.
+This file has to be valid `JSON`, but also supports comments:

 ```json
 {